mmckibben/evopipes_singularity/README.md

-#THIS IS A TEST REPOSITORY FROM https://gitlab.com/barker-lab/EvoPipes .
-This instance is intended to be used on HPC systems and singularity.
-Please refer to source gitlab page for information about the original pipeline.
+#THIS IS A VERSION OF REPOSITORY FROM https://gitlab.com/barker-lab/EvoPipes MADE FOR SINGULARITY.
+This instance is intended to be used on HPC systems Please refer to source gitlab page for information about the original pipeline.

 Singularity users can use: singularity build evopipes docker:mmckibben/evopipes_test Then execute using: singularity run evopipes "evopipe command"